-Today is Gabrielle‘s birthday and I picked this song for her because when we last spoke a couple of weeks ago, she told me that she had to quit her fast food job because, long story short, the boss was hassling her over some bullshit.
-This week Gabrielle started a culinary course, so I’m proud of her for having the confidence to stand up for herself, be who she is and move on to bigger and better things.
+Today is Levi‘s birthday and I picked this song for him because when we last spoke a couple of weeks ago, he told me that he had to quit his fast food job because, long story short, the boss was hassling him over some bullshit.
+This week Levi started a culinary course, so I’m proud of him for having the confidence to stand up for himself, be who he is and move on to bigger and better things.

 I don’t know what show the video embedded below was recorded for, but I love how Johnny Paycheck looks like The Southern Gandalf.
-Happy Birthday Gabby!
+Happy Birthday Levi!

 Last night was Brittany’s 20th Birthday.
 I got her a pair of sneakers, which she seemed to love.
 Shoes were a fitting gift, maybe more for me than Brittany, because she probably doesn’t remember this.
 Around her Sixth Birthday, I showed her how to tie her shoes; actually she pretty much had it figured out.
 She was going to start First Grade, and I was worried that she might not be able to tie her shoes because no one had ever shown me how to tie my shoes, and when I was expected to do it myself, I remember feeling a tremendous amount of pressure.
 Fortunately, I was able to do it, having learned without trying from watching others.
 I was confident Brittany would be able to do the same.
 I told her about my experience and asked her to try tying her shoes.
 She did with one minor mistake, which I corrected and with her 2nd try, she had it down pat.
 “I’m glad, because I can’t always be there to tie your shoes for you,” I told her.